 - Membership in our online training and dog info chat group, “The Ruff Crowd”

 The personal attention and customized approach of one-on-one training is the optimal way to go for owners who wish to participate in every facet of their dog’s education.
 Because you and your dog are the only students, each lesson is tailored to your particular needs and will move at a pace appropriate for you.
 Whether you need to work in a quiet, low-distraction atmosphere or would prefer to proof your dog around a number of other dogs and people, private lessons can be arranged to suit each team as they grow in confidence and experience.

 Lessons take place at one of our facilities in a safe, climate-controlled training building with cushioned flooring for you and your dog’s comfort.
 We also have access to several large, secure training fields.
 In-town and dog park “field trips” are encouraged in order to test your dog’s training and reliability in true real life settings.
+We also offer an option of lessons at your home if needed for a reasonable additional cost.
 After completion of the standard training package, students are entitled to a number of free follow-up lessons to be taken at your leisure.
 Because we stand behind our training, we will support you and your dog long after you finish working with us.
 Also, weekly “drop-in” group classes for graduates are held on a regular basis and are a lot of fun for everyone!

 Obedience 101 is for dogs seven months and up.
 These 6 week classes will teach you and your dog all the skills you will need for a well behaved dog in your home and out in public.
 It will provide the tools and techniques to help you create a calm, confident and obedient dog.
 Obedience 101 is a great first step to prepare for your Canine Good Citizen Certification if that is your goal.
 The price for this class is $299 and for your benefit the class is limited to only 6 dogs.

 Sunday March 31st @ 9:00am

 Wednesday May 8th @ 7:00pm